ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFilesApi.md

 const apiInstance = new FilesFilesApi(configuration);

-let folderId: number; //The folder ID for the file creation. (default to undefined) let createFileJsonElement: CreateFileJsonElement; //The parameters for creating a file. (optional)
+let folderId: number; //The folder ID for the file creation. (default to undefined) let createFileJsonElement: CreateFileJsonElement; //The parameters for creating a file.

 const { status, data } = await apiInstance.createFile(
     folderId,